The NEA Big Read: Quincy and Little Read

 Adults and teens can pick up a free copy of Station Eleven by Emily St. John Mandel., a dystopian novel that ultimately describes a world of hope.
 Kids can choose to receive The Big Dark by Rodman Philbrick or Zin!
 Zin!
 Zin!
 A Violin by Lloyd Moss.

 Books will be available beginning at the Big Read Kick Off and will continue as long as supplies last.
 One book per person please.

-Read about Five Skies on the NEA Big Read website.
+Read about Station Eleven on the NEA Big Read website.

 QPL is pleased to offer books, teacher’s guides; discussion guides and additional resources for area educators.
 Call us at 223-1309 to inquire about teacher packets prepared and delivered to you.

 The NEA Big Read and the Little Read would not be possible without the support from the many corporate, civic and individual donors.
 Their participation affirms the importance our Quincy community places on literacy and the value of literacy in building a stronger community.